TwinGEO

 Digital Twin Maturity

-3. Monitoring & Reality — feedback and validation
+3. Observation & Reality — feedback and validation

 4. Digital Twin Systems — decision-ready convergence